athiraa12/Sales-Insight-BI-Analysis/Readme.md

-# 📊 Dales Insight - Business Intelligence Analysis
+# 📊 Sales Insight - Business Intelligence Analysis

 ## 🔍 Project Overview
 This project focuses on analyzing a sales database using **MySQL** and **Power BI** to extract, transform, and visualize key business insights.
 The analysis helps in understanding revenue trends, sales performance, and customer behavior through interactive dashboards.